vlocityinc/newport-design-system/ISSUE_TEMPLATE.md

 Before posting, please check that your issue hasn’t already been discussed (https://github.com/salesforce-ux/design-system/search).

 Note: GitHub issues are for Design System bugs and enhancements.
-If you’re looking for help or support with SLDS, someone from the team will triage your request and direct you to the appropriate avenue for your question.
+If you’re looking for help or support with NDS, someone from the team will triage your request and direct you to the appropriate avenue for your question.

 Please answer the following questions in our issue template to the best of your